 When inviting people to their second appreciation dinner, they will understand and realize that we are asking them for referred leads.
 (This Is called training your clients.)

-Remember referred leads are like hot potatoes, the longer you wait to contact them, the colder they get.
 When I got back to my office the next day, after the appreciation dinner, I would sort the referrals out based on priority and based on who referred them.

 Usually you will end up with 100 plus good solid, warm referred leads.

-I would immediatly plan on contacting the top priority ones first, by sending out the bottom 1/2 of the signed referred lead card, and then send out a letter to the rest of them telling them that they were referred by so and so and I will be contacting them in the next week or so.
+I would immediately plan on contacting the top priority ones first, by sending out the bottom 1/2 of the signed referred lead card, and then send out a letter to the rest of them telling them that they were referred by so and so and I will be contacting them in the next week or so.
 It is imperative that you do this while they are hot.

 Thank you for coming.
 I appreciate your business and this dinner is one small way for me to show you my appreciation for your business and friendship.